tlotze/tl.eggdeps/README.txt

 -n, --version-numbers print version numbers of active distributions

+-1, --once            in plain text output, include each distribution only
+                      once

+-t, --terse           in plain text output, omit any hints at unprinted
+                      distributions, such as ellipses

 -d, --dot             produce a dot graph

 -c, --cluster         in a dot graph, cluster direct dependencies of each
                       root distribution

+-r, --requirements    produce a requirements list

 The ``-i``, ``-I``, ``-e``, and ``-E`` options may occur multiple times.

+If both the ``-d`` and ``-r`` options are given, the one listed last wins.

 The script entry point recognizes default values for all options, the variable names being the long option names with any dashes replaced by underscores